 He eventually got more opportunities after the Dane left in 1999, competing with Bosnich for the starting position.
 He made 14 appearances in the 1999-2000 season and 10 in 2000-01 as the club won back-to-back league titles.

-The World Cup winner with France was seen as a potential true successor to Schmeichel but never fully convinced.
+The World Cup winner with France was seen as the man to fill Schmeichel’s shoes but never fully convinced.

 He’s remembered for his erratic behaviour and individual errors as much as anything else, but he was still a very good keeper and certainly enjoyed success at Old Trafford.
-Two league titles in three full years as number one is a decent enough return.
+Two league titles in three full years as No.1 is a decent enough return.

-In terms of individual brilliance, De Gea is arguably the best, but he’s a victim of circumstance which means he can’t rank any higher on this list.
+In terms of individual brilliance, De Gea is (or was, for a time) arguably the best, but he’s a victim of circumstance which means he can’t rank any higher on this list.

 The Spaniard put a rocky start behind him to excel in the 2013 title win, Alex Ferguson’s last.
 And he has since completed a set of domestic trophies with an FA Cup under Louis van Gaal and League Cup under Jose Mourinho.

-But Man United are too big a club to be satisfied with just the smaller trophies.
-The fact remains in the six seasons since Ferguson retired, they haven’t challenged for a Premier League title and made just one Champions League quarter-final – under David Moyes.
+But United are too big a club to be satisfied with just the smaller trophies.
+The fact remains in the eight seasons since Ferguson retired, they haven’t challenged for a Premier League title and made just two Champions League quarter-finals.

-That’s not good enough for a goalkeeper whose remarkable reflex saves and shot-stopping ability have put him in the conversation for the best in the world.
+That’s not good enough for a goalkeeper whose remarkable reflex saves and shot-stopping ability put him in the conversation for the best in the world before errors began to creep into his game in recent seasons, with a strange tendency to be at his worst when United are at their best, and at his best when United are at their worst.

 A career bookended with wonderful highs after he established himself as a sweeper for Louis Van Gaal’s all-conquering Ajax in the early 90s.